-This step-by-step guide shows you how to grow sunflowers in pots, covering which seeds to choose, tips on planting sunflower seeds, and advice on caring for sunflowers.
+This step-by-step guide shows you how to grow sunflowers in pots and get the best results.
+It covers which seeds to choose, tips on planting sunflower seeds, and advice on caring for sunflowers.
 I’ve also included some fun sunflower themed activities for kids to try.

 Growing sunflowers in pots from seed

 Planting sunflowers in the garden is also brilliant for local wildlife; the flowers are great for bees and other beneficial insects, and birds love to eat the seeds.

-Sunflowers (also known by their Latin name Helianthus) will be perfectly happy growing in a pot.
+Sunflowers (also known by their Latin name Helianthus Annuus) will be perfectly happy growing in a pot.
 You do need to provide them with a container that’s the right size for the plant.
-Some varieties of sunflower grow much bigger than others, so check the height information on your packet of seeds.
+Some taller varieties of sunflower grow much bigger than others, so check the height information on your packet of seeds.

-To give you a rough idea of pot size, we use pots with approximately 15-20cm diameter to grow our biggest sunflowers, and pots with approximately 10-15cm diameter to grow our smaller varieties.
+To give you a rough idea on size of the pot, we use pots with approximately 15-20cm diameter to grow our biggest sunflowers, and pots with approximately 10-15cm diameter to grow our smaller varieties.

-You can always re-pot your sunflowers into a larger container if they look like they’ve grown too big for the original pot, so don’t worry too much about getting it right.
+You can always re-pot your annual sunflowers into a larger pot if they look like they’ve grown too big for the original pot, so don’t worry too much about getting it right.

 When to plant sunflower seeds

-The best time to plant sunflower seeds is spring.
+The best time to plant a sunflower seed is early spring.
 In the UK this is April and May.
 At this time of year the risk of frost is lower, and there’s still plenty of time for the plants to grow and flower before temperatures drop again in autumn.

 If you’re growing sunflowers in pots, you can plant the seeds earlier than April, and give the pots some protection from the cold.
 A greenhouse, cold frame, or simply a windowsill indoors are all ideal.

 When is the latest you can plant sunflowers?

 If you’ve left it a bit late to plant your sunflower seeds, don’t panic.
-Sunflowers will still grow if you plant the seeds in early summer.
+Sunflowers will still grow if you plant the seeds in early summer, and bloom right up until the first frost.
 You will just need to wait a bit longer for those amazing flowers.

 When do sunflowers bloom?